Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Introduction

 ALOHA \cite{R1975} is a rather generic form of random access, typically operating under the assumption that collided packets are irrecoverably lost.
-Standard variants of the ALOHA protocol aim to maximize the number of collision-free transmissions within a given time interval, which is directly proportional to the average throughput.
+Standard variants of the ALOHA protocol aim to maximize the number of collision-free transmissions within a given time interval, i.e., to maximize the expected throughput.
 In slotted ALOHA (SA) \cite{R1975}, link time is divided into equal-duration slots, and the devices are slot-synchronized, contending for access on a slot basis with a predefined slot-access probability.
-A related solution is framed slotted ALOHA (FSA) \cite{OIN1977}, where slots are organized into frames, and the users attempt transmission in a single, randomly chosen slot of the frame.
-Both in slotted and framed variant, only the slots containing a single transmission (singleton slots) are useful and the corresponding transmission is successfully received, while the slots containing no transmission (idle slots) or multiple user transmissions (collision slots) are wasted.
+A related solution is framed slotted ALOHA (FSA) \cite{OIN1977}, where slots are organized into frames, and the users transmit in a single, randomly chosen slot of the frame.
+In both variants, only the slots containing a single transmission (singleton slots) are useful and the corresponding transmission is successfully received, while the slots containing no transmission (idle slots) or multiple user transmissions (collision slots) are wasted.
 The throughput $T$, defined as the probability of successfully receiving a user transmission per slot, is equal to the probability that a singleton slot occurs.
 The maximal asymptotic throughput in both variants is a rather low $T_{\max} = 1/e \approx 0.37$.

+Recently there has been a conceptual shift in the theory and practice of slotted ALOHA protocol family, based on the use of successive interference cancellation (SIC) that enables ``unlocking'' of the collisions slots.
+Some of these advances apply SIC at slot level, in order to separate the collided signals and allow multiple packets being received within a single slot, c.f. \cite{ZZ2012}, which may be regarded as an instance of multi-user detection (MUD).
+These access protocols, applied also to combat the hidden terminal problem in carrier sensing multiple access (CSMA) systems \cite{TDN2011}, still rely on an instantaneous feedback from the receiver, notifying the transmitters about unresolved collisions and initiating retransmissions.
+Other recent advances consist of combining SA with physical layer network coding \cite{GGW2013}.